Explore Countries

 What to Expect in Part 1?

-• Questions focus on your personal life, work or study, hobbies, and daily routines.
+• Questions typically focus on personal topics such as your home, studies, work, interests, hobbies, and daily routine.

 • Where do you live, and what do you like about it?

 • Do you work or study?
-Can you describe your daily routine?
+Tell me about your daily routine.

-• Do you prefer mornings or evenings, and why?
+• Do you prefer mornings or evenings?
+Why?

 Question Average Answer Strong Answer

 Do you enjoy reading?
-“Yes, I like reading.”
-“Yes, I enjoy reading historical novels.
-I usually read for 30 minutes every evening, which helps me relax and learn new things.”
+"Yes, I like reading."
+"Yes, I enjoy reading historical novels.
+I usually read for about 30 minutes every evening because it helps me relax while learning about different periods of history."

 What hobbies do you have?
-“I play football sometimes.”
-“I play football twice a week with friends.
-It helps me stay fit and also teaches teamwork and strategy.”
+"I play football sometimes."
+"I play football twice a week with my friends.
+It helps me stay active, improves my teamwork skills, and gives me a chance to socialize."

-1. Preparation (1 minute): You receive a cue card with a topic and points to cover.
+1. Preparation (1 minute): You receive a cue card with a topic and several points to cover.

-3. Follow-up: The examiner may ask 1–2 short questions related to your topic.
+3. Follow-up Questions: The examiner may ask one or two brief questions related to your response.

 How to Organize Your Answer?